heywesfrank/ai-chatbot/README.md

 alter table public.proactive_triggers enable row level security;
 alter table public.chat_feedback enable row level security;
 alter table public.bot_messages enable row level security;

+-- Explicit Access Policies
+create policy "Allow authenticated read bot_config" on public.bot_config for select using (auth.role() = 'authenticated');
+create policy "Users can view their own config" on public.bot_config for select using (auth.uid() = user_id);

+create policy "Allow public insert to live_messages" on public.live_messages for insert with check (true);

+create policy "Allow public insert to live_sessions" on public.live_sessions for insert with check (true);
+create policy "Allow auth update to live_sessions" on public.live_sessions for update using (auth.role() = 'authenticated');

+create policy "Users can insert their own profile." on public.profiles for insert with check (auth.uid() = id);
+create policy "Public profiles are viewable by everyone." on public.profiles for select using (true);
+create policy "Users can update own profile." on public.profiles for update using (auth.uid() = id);

+create policy "Allow authenticated read team_members" on public.team_members for select using (auth.role() = 'authenticated');